Stedi/starter-kit/stedi-cloud/functions/web-request/readme.md

 id2[Stedi Function runs your code]-. makes request .->id3[External  API];
 ```

 We will create a new Stedi Function which will contain all neccesary libraries to make an external web request (i.e. to make an API call).
 At the end, we can trigger this Function using the API or through Stedi Terminal to execute.
+The reply from the API will be returned through the request and logged in the Stedi Function logs.

 Before we begin, we encourage to take a quick look at our ["hello world" tutorial](https://github.com/Stedi/starter-kit/tree/function-samples/stedi-cloud/functions/hello-world).
 We build on the same concepts that were explained there in this guide.
 One big difference is that we will also use your local CLI to run a few commands to build and package our function.